JavaScript

 Array

 Arrays in JavaScript are used to store multiple values in a single variable.
-They are zero-indexed and come with built-in methods like push
+They are zero-indexed and come with built-in methods like push, pop, map, filter, and reduce for manipulation.

 JavaScript arrays are resizable and can contain a mix of different data types.
 (When those characteristics are undesirable, use typed arrays instead.)